Featuring an audience that is growing by leaps and bounds.

 Would there be a consumer bank?

-Where would you investigate and go?
+Where would your investigating go?

 What would you do to break up these banks?

-No, but you should be breaking it up.
+No, but should you be breaking it up?

 That's right.